Company Logo - Home Link

 Tickets for the metro airport transfer are €5.15 one way and €10.30 round trip.

-Alternatively, if you plan to use public transportation for even a few additional journeys, you might want to consider a travel pass instead.
+TIP: If you plan to use public transportation for even a few additional rides you might want to consider a travel pass instead of buying single tickets.

-The Hola BCN Card will cost as little as €8.20 per day depending on which version you get, and it includes unlimited rides on all metro, trams, buses, and trams in Barcelona.
+The Hola BCN Card is a travel pass that can cost as little as €8.20 per day, depending on which version you get.

 AEROBUS TRANSFERS

-In addition to the metro services, there are also a few bus lines/shuttles you can use as a transfer between the airport and the city centre in Barcelona.
+There are a few bus lines and shuttles that go between the airport and the city centre in Barcelona.

 The Aerobus shuttles are a bit more expensive than the public buses in Barcelona at a ticket price of €9.75 one way and €14.65 round trip (return ticket).